mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/08_environment_window_general_information.md

 Set the environment type to one of the following:

-- **Source** this can only be defined as a source environment in a TDM task.
+- **Source**, this can only be defined as a source environment in a TDM task.
 For example, in a Production environment a TDM task can extract entities but cannot insert entities.

 - **Target**, this environment can only be used as a target environment in a TDM task.